 No matter the vehicle you used to meet that customer or go to the post office, whatever you spent on that vehicle or to make that vehicle move is a work expense: bus or subway ticket, gas, van or truck rentals… If you use your own car, track your mileage and check how much you can deduct per mile for the current year.

 Did you take a class to learn a new skill to be more efficient or expand your offerings?
 These expenses are tax-deductible.

 Subscriptions and dues

-Whatever you spend to stay up to date with trends specific to your industry (like a subscription to Fine Woodworking Magazine or the streaming service that airs Project Runway) are part of your work expenses.
+Whatever you spend to keep your business in good standing and stay up to date with the trends in your industry is part of your work expenses.

 Gotta be in good health to do business!
-All your health expenses (premiums, out-of-pocket expenses, dental, vision…) are tax-deductible EXCEPT if you’re covered under a spouse or a relative’s plan.
+Some of your health expenses (premiums and a portion of your out of pockets…) are tax deductible EXCEPT if you’re covered under a spouse or a relative’s plan.